datastax/php-driver/ext/README.md

 # Cassandra PHP Extension

-This extension is a wrapped around the [DataStax C/C++ driver for Apache Cassandra](http://datastax.github.io/cpp-driver/).
+This extension is a wrapper around the [DataStax C/C++ driver for Apache Cassandra](http://datastax.github.io/cpp-driver/).
 In order to install it, you must install the C/C++ driver and its dependencies, as well as the [The GNU Multiple Precision Arithmetic Library](https://gmplib.org/).